Arthur Underhill: Childhood and family background

 Underhill was born on 10 October 1850 into an upper middle-class family in Wolverhampton, where his father practiced as a solicitor.
-The Underhill family tree, which Arthur Underhill took pains to trace, goes back to a William Underhill in the fifteenth century.
+The Underhill family tree, which Arthur Underhill took pains to trace, went back to a William Underhill in the fifteenth century.
 It was this ancestor's arms and motto, Vive et Ama, which Arthur Underhill later revived and used.
 In Tudor times there was one Underhill who was known as the hot-gospeller.
 Later in the eighteenth century a certain John Underhill was a stout Nonconformist divine, but the family returned to the Established Church.
-As a child, he was known as a voracious reader, carrying out books from his father's library to read in his house among the tree-tops.
+As a child, he was known as a voracious reader, carrying out books from his father's library to read in his house among the treetops.
 His lifelong interest in sailing can also be dated to childhood.
-Religion did not play a large part in his upbringing, although his younger brother Charles attended Cambridge and later became an Anglican priest.
+Religion did not play a large part in his upbringing, although his younger brother, Charles, attended Cambridge and later became an Anglican priest.